5 Complex Numbers

 Example 61

-Still, it is sometimes possible to solve equations of degree higher than 2, in case it is obvious from inspection that a certain number is a solution, e.g., when \(x=-1,0,1\) is a solution.
+Sometimes, it is possible to solve equations of degree higher than 2, in case it is obvious from inspection that a certain number is a solution, e.g., when \(z=-1,0,1\) is a solution.

 Example 63